QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 	Value	KEYWORD

 A table is identified by its *Keyword* and the row and column count of the subsequent ASCII values, which need to separated by *space(s)* or *tab(s)*.
-An example of a table with two rows and tree columns is shown below.
+An example of a table with two rows and three columns is shown below.

 * :code:`KEYWORD` <new line> *<Header>* <new line> *<Values>* for parameters defined by a table.
 The *<Header>* <new line> part is only optional and can be omitted.